 Please Read: Caring for your Puppy....

 This document has been prepared to help out individuals purchasing puppies that are from the small breeds; we encourage you to read this entire document so that you are completely prepared for your new puppy.
 Some of these small dogs become stressed out due to the flight and/or the transition from one home to the next.
-As a result the puppy can leave our facility in great health, but due to the stress resulting from the change of atmosphere, their health can deteriorate.
+As a result, the puppy can leave our facility in great health, but due to the stress resulting from the change of atmosphere, their health can deteriorate.
 This doesn't happen very often but I like for you to be prepared if it does.
 Listed below are the most common things that can happen:

 Now sometimes stress from the transition or flight can give them some loose stools so give it a couple of days.
 We sometimes give the puppy wet food or chicken breast before flights so they may experience some loose stools.
 Some of the time due to stress the puppies will not eat the hard food so you must have the following items to help them "start their engine" so to speak.
 If the puppy goes more than 4 hours after arrival without eating your puppy could get low sugar.
-If this happens you will need to take it to the vet to have a sugar IV which is very expensive, so please spend the $20 to purchase the items listed below!!!
-REMEMBER - We offer lifetime support for the babies and are available to answer any questions or offer assistance.
-Please stay in contact with us during the transition to help it go smoothly.
-I can offer some home remedies in most cases to assist and help direct you whether vet assistance is necessary.
+If this happens you will need to take it to the vet to have a sugar IV which is very expensive, so please purchase the items listed below!!!
+If puppy is not eating call us immediately and be prepared to syringe feed the baby.